 In MOTHER, the character name screen would prevent you from giving characters the names used by locations, important NPCs, or enemies, such as "Duncan", "Mary", "Wally", or the name of the last boss, although this could be bypassed by entering the name with a different capitalization.

-Other than characters' names, you can also name their favorite food and favorite things (the later is used for a special abilities' name.)
-Don't be surprise if a boy hero like to eat his mom's homecook "Bomb" or "Sword" as his favorite's meal and like to wander around casting "PK Rape" on random animals.
+Other than characters' names, you can also name their favorite food and favorite things (the later is used for a special ability's name).
+Don't be surprised if there's a boy who likes to eat his mom's homecooked "Bomb" or "Sword" as his favorite meal and likes to wander around casting "PK Rape" on random animals.

 Similarly, Wild ARMs 2 allowed the player to name virtually every major and minor character that was not a villain.
 Wild ARMs 3 also does this, mainly through using rare 'Rename Cards' on townsfolk.
 Also, most Wild ARMs games allow the player to rename spells.